 Business systems and service standards

 Decision makers should carefully consider information relating to the tenderer’s business systems and service standards.
-The public interest may favour disclosure if this information simply indicates what the tenderer has the capability to offer.
+The public interest may favour nondisclosure if:

 - the information details how the tenderer would propose to implement significant aspects of service under the contract and comprises a detailed description of its business systems and service standards; and

-It is a factor favouring non-disclosure that disclosure would disclose information (other than trade secrets) having commercial value to an agency or a person and doing so would destroy or diminish the commercial value of the information.18 Information has commercial value if:
+If information (other than trade secrets) has a commercial value to an agency or a person and releasing the information would destroy or diminish the commercial value of the information24 then this would be a factor favouring nondisclosure.
+Information has commercial value if:

 - the information is valuable for the purposes of carrying on the commercial activity in which the agency or person is involved.
 The information may be important or essential to the profitability or viability of continuing business operations or a one-off commercial transaction; or

-- there is a genuine market for the sale of such information and that market would be destroyed if the information was disclosed.19
+- there is a genuine market for the sale of such information and that market would be destroyed if the information was disclosed.25

 There must be a reasonable expectation that disclosure of the information would be likely to diminish or destroy its commercial value.
-A merely speculative, irrational or absurd reason is not sufficient.20
+A merely speculative, irrational or absurd reason is not sufficient.26

 Information contained in tender documents is unlikely to satisfy these requirements if:

-- the information is available to the public or already public knowledge21
+- the information is available to the public or already public knowledge27

-- the information has lost any value it may once have had by virtue of the conclusion of the tender process23 ; or
+- the information has lost any value it may once have had by virtue of the conclusion of the tender process;29 or

-- the information is aged or out of date.24
+- the information is aged or out of date.30

 Whether something is considered aged or out of date is likely to vary depending on what the information specifically relates to.
 In Wanless, the Information Commissioner decided that customer lists often possess commercial value.
 However, in this instance they were almost three years old and many of the contracts were expired, so it was considered that there was no particular commercial sensitivity remaining.

-It is a factor favouring non-disclosure if disclosure of the information would disclose trade secrets.25 A trade secret is different from confidential information as someone involved in the trade or industry must be able to use the information to their advantage.26 Factors that indicate a trade secret include27: the extent to which the information is not known outside the business; measures taken to guard the secrecy of the information28; the value of the information to the business and its competitors; the amount of effort or money spent by the owner in developing the information; and the ease or difficulty with which the information could be acquired or duplicated.29
+Factors that indicate a trade secret include:33 the extent to which the information is not known outside the business; measures taken to guard the secrecy of the information;34 the value of the information to the business and its competitors; the amount of effort or money spent by the owner in developing the information; and the ease or difficulty with which the information could be acquired or duplicated.35

 - 2 In this guideline, agency includes a Minister.